This post may contain affiliate links. Please read our disclosure policy.

 • Place the crumble mixture in the refrigerator to chill while you make the muffin batter.

-• In a medium-size bowl, place the eggs, buttermilk, butter and vanilla, and mix until well-combined.
+• In a medium-size bowl or large measuring cup, place the eggs, buttermilk, butter, and vanilla, and mix until well-combined.
 Set the wet ingredients aside briefly.

-• Create a well in the center of the dry ingredients and add the egg and buttermilk mixture.
+• Create a well in the center of the dry ingredients and pour in the egg and buttermilk mixture.
 Stir the wet ingredients into the dry ingredients until just combined.
 Donโ€™t overmix.

 • If adding any simple mix-ins like chocolate chips, add them to the batter now and mix just until evenly distributed throughout the batter.